 Unfortunately you can’t just buy the cheapest option available and expect it to last a long time.
 When you want to make sure a product like a water can lasts forever, you need to spend a bit more on it.

 My choice was a water can by Scepter.
 This Canadian company makes both a military version of a water canister, produced to military specifications with a large opening and a “civilian” version, much more affordable, with smaller opening.

 These containers are used by both the US and Canadian military, so you know they are designed to survive in the toughest environments.

-Scepter’s MWC (Military Water Canister) is a pricey option, but the same water can is made by LC Industries (US government contractor) at a lower price.
+Scepter’s MWC (Military Water Canister) is a pricey option, but the same water can is made by LC Industries (US government contractor) at a lower price – call for availability because due to high demand it might be back-ordered.
 The only reason I bought the Scepter MWC was because I really wanted it in the UN blue color.
 LC Industries’ MWC comes only in desert tan, which is a cool color too.

 Here is a nice review video showing how solid these water containers are.

 At the moment I own one military water canister and one “civilian” can.
 Both come in the same blue color and are therefore easily recognizable as water storage containers.
 I mention it because often they end up right next to fuel cans inside my vehicle.
 My fuel cans are also Scepter made, and they are the same size, but come in desert tan color (they also have three handles to make it easy to recognize in the dark).

 My experience with Scepter’s MFC (Military Fuel Canister) probably had a huge impact on my decision when selecting a water can.

 The fact that these water cans are the same size as jerry cans is another benefit, since they can be easily stored in a jerry can holders in a camper or outside of a vehicle.